cmyui/jr_api_dev/README.md

 1. shell scripting (bash)
 1. environmental variables

+these are all standardized tools & concepts which allow us to more easily develop our saas applications.

+# the project

-this project is a minimalistic user management rest api serving json content.
+this is a stateless rest api serving json content over http/1.1.

 currently, it only implements two endpoints;
 - `POST /users` - create a new user